The Google Assistant can now control your Xbox One – TechCrunch

 You can find a full list of supported commands here.

 This will work with virtually every Assistant-enabled device, including your iOS and Android phones.
-To get started, you set up the Xbox like any other third-party Assistant device in the Google Home app on Android or iOS — and that’s essentially what the Xbox One then becomes in the Assistant ecosystem: just another device you can control with it.
+To get started, set up the Xbox like any other third-party Assistant device in the Google Home app on Android or iOS — and that’s essentially what the Xbox One then becomes in the Assistant ecosystem: just another device you can control with it.

 It’s worth noting that Microsoft, which has basically given up on Cortana for the consumer market, is also working with Amazon to bring Alexa to your PC.
 Microsoft doesn’t really care what you use to control your Microsoft devices, as long as you use a Microsoft or Windows 10 device.
 Now it’s probably just a matter of time before you can control your PC with the Assistant — or even get full Assistant support in Windows 10.